LIS501/syllabi/md/HelpfulResources.md

 | Phone: (217) 333-3804

 # Writing Resources
-The Writers Workshop provides free consultations.
+The campus-wide Writers Workshop provides free consultations.
 For more information see <http://www.cws.illinois.edu/workshop/>
+The iSchool has a Writing Resources Moodle site <https://courses.ischool.illinois.edu/course/view.php?id=1705> and iSchool writing coaches also offer free consultations.